lebronbrian23/personalreviews/README.md

 ## Narrative Description

 David was very happy with the logo Lebron made for his website and wanted to let people know about it.
-He registered for an account on personalreview.ssekalegga.ca and searched for Lebron.
+He registered for an account on [personalreview.herokuapp.com](personalreview.herokuapp.com) and searched for Lebron.

 He clicked on his name from the result because Lebron had already created his profile on personal review.
 He then composed his review by clicking “Leave your review.”
 He selected his star rating.

-When Lebron was asked for a recommendation from his new client, Florence, Lebron logged into his personal review account  clicked on “My Profile,” and copied a shareable link and sent it to Florence.
+When Lebron was asked for a recommendation from his new client, Florence, Lebron logged into his personal review account  clicked on “Profile,” and copied a shareable link and sent it to Florence.

 Florence opened the link, and she was able to read all the reviews of Lebron even without registering for an account.